 Habitat: Quaking Aspen and Bigtooth Aspen are quite similar in habitat.
 The root system of Bigtooth Aspen is a series of widespread laterals with descending sinker roots.
 The tree forms clones, The tree is not shade tolerant and must have well drained soils which gives it a wide variety of sites where it can grow, plus Bigtooth Aspen can occupy drier sites than Quaking Aspen.
 It regenerates from seed and from root sprouting.

 Names: The genus Populus is the Latin name for the Poplar.
 The species grandidentata means 'having big teeth'.
-The author name for the plant classification, “Michx.”, refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+The author name for the plant classification, “Michx.”, refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously and contained the description of this tree).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
 The large teeth on the leaf of Bigtooth Aspen provides the common name.

 Comparisons: The bark of young trees in this genus is similar but the older bark near the base of the tree varies from species to species.
 Bigtooth Aspen does not have smooth buds or finely toothed rounded leaves like P. tremuloides (Quaking Aspen) and does not have the long pointed resinous buds of P. balsamifera (Balsam Poplar).
 Compared to P. deltoides (Cottonwood), the leaf shape and twig shape are different.